ulf1/bwsample/docs/paper.md

 # Summary
-`bwsample` is a [@python3] package that provides algorithms to sample best-worst scaling sets (BWS sets), extract and count pairwise comparisons from user-evaluated BWS sets, and compute ranks and scores.
+`bwsample` is a Python package that provides algorithms to sample best-worst scaling sets (BWS sets), extract and count pairwise comparisons from user-evaluated BWS sets, and compute ranks and scores.

 # Statement of need
 We are using the `bwsample` package as part of an *Active Learning* experiment in which linguistics experts and lay people (crowdsourcing) judging sentences examples with the *Best-Worst Scaling* (BWS) method (Fig. \ref{fig:active-learning-process}).